jewelsofthought/neshama/site/posts/tol/old/tae/paradigm_shift.md

 ---
 title: Paradigm shift
-description: Which means a shift in consciousness.
+description: A shift in consciousness.
 Also know as pivoting.
 tags: null
 date: 2019-01-01T16:00:00.000Z
 modified: 2022-01-27T08:02:43.006Z